U.S. expected to extend CDC residential eviction ban by one month -sources

-WASHINGTON, June 22 (Reuters) - The Centers for Disease Control and Prevention’s (CDC) COVID-19 residential eviction moratorium set to expire June 30 is expected to be extended by another month, sources briefed on the matter told Reuters.
+WASHINGTON (Reuters) -The Centers for Disease Control and Prevention’s (CDC) COVID-19 residential eviction moratorium set to expire June 30 is expected to be extended by another month, sources briefed on the matter told Reuters.

 An announcement could come as early as Wednesday, the sources said.